breautek/breautek.github.io/source/_posts/enabling-cors.md

 The `Access-Control-Allow-Origin` is the main header, which expects one value.
 According to some [documentations](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Origin), this value can be `*` or `null`, but in my experience, neither worked on `WKWebView`.

 Instead, it is best to simply set the `Access-Control-Allow-Origin` header to the same value as the request `Origin` header.
-This acheives the same result as a `*` wildcard.
+This achieves the same result as a `*` wildcard.
 Examples are shown below:

 #### NGINX
 ``` nginx